Nicole Hensley

-Nicole Hensley (born June 23, 1994) is an American professional ice hockey goaltender currently playing for the Minnesota Frost of the Professional Women's Hockey League (PWHL) and a member of the United States women's national ice hockey team.
+Nicole Hensley (born June 23, 1994) is an American professional ice hockey goaltender for PWHL Las Vegas of the Professional Women's Hockey League (PWHL) and a member of the United States women's national ice hockey team.
+She previously played for the Minnesota Frost of the PWHL.

 Playing career

 Lindenwood University

 Hensley debuted with the Lindenwood Lady Lions ice hockey team during the 2012-13 Lindenwood Lady Lions ice hockey season.
 Hensley won four consecutive CHA Student-Athlete of the Year awards, and landed on the CHA all-Academic team each year.

 NWHL

 On June 12, 2018, Hensley signed a contract with the Buffalo Beauts of the National Women's Hockey League (NWHL).
 In her debut for the Beauts, Hensley earned a shutout win over Finnish Olympian Meeri Räisänen of the Connecticut Whale in a 4–0 final on October 7, 2018.
 In the 2019 NWHL All-Star Weekend, Hensley won the Chipwich Fastest Goalie competition.

 PWHPA

 Hensley was scheduled to be one of three goaltenders to play in the PWHPA Dream Gap tour stop in Tokyo, Japan, along with Kimberley Sass and Alex Cavalinni.